 And you can see inside the crater of an active volcano on a cruise from Santorini, which also includes a tour of the volcanic islands.
 In addition, you can enjoy the hot springs on the second island of Palea Kameni, where you can bathe in warm sulphur water.
 The springs are said to have healing effects due to their high mineral content.

 Emporio is another beautiful village located in the south of the island.
-It is one of the largest and best preserved traditional villages on the island and offers an authentic insight into the daily life of the locals away from the tourist crowds.
+It is one of the largest and best preserved traditional villages on the island and offers an authentic insight into the daily life of the locals away from the crowds of tourists.

 The village boasts a combination of traditional Cycladic architecture with whitewashed houses and narrow streets, medieval buildings such as a fortified castle, and beautiful churches.